 Pain and what it does to The Human Body

-The feeling of pain is with no doubt whatsoever, unpleasant.
-As much as we would like to never deal with it, we sometimes have to live with it.
-It plays a major role as one of the body’s most important communication tools.
+The feeling of pain is without a doubt at all, unpleasant.
+As much as we'd like to never deal with it, we will always have to live with it.
+Pain plays a major role as one of the body’s most important communication tools.

 Pain is the body’s way of telling us something is having an issue.
 Without it we wouldn't be able to protect ourselves from harm or be alerted to things like burns, especially when it's inside of us and we cannot physically see, but we need to quickly acknowledge these issues